-Descriptions of the social environment associated with the Gulf shrimp fishery have been provided in previous amendments and documents (GMFMC 2005a, 2007, 2013) and will be incorporated herein by reference if appropriate.
+Descriptions of the social environment associated with the Gulf shrimp fishery have been provided in previous amendments and documents (GMFMC 2005a, 2007, 2013) and will be incorporated herein by reference as appropriate.
 However, recent descriptions of the Gulf shrimp fishery's social environment do not provide a historical trend related to the moratorium or recent landings; therefore, more recent data are presented that will update descriptions and focus on the moratorium and changes over time.

 The shrimp fishery is one of the more economically important fisheries within the Gulf.
-Over the years since the implementation of the moratorium, the fishery has seen a decline in active vessels harvesting several species of shrimp, which has likely affected many coastal communities along the Gulf coast.
-The reasons for this decline are numerous and are related to shrimp imports, fuel prices and shrimp prices and have obviously affected shrimp fishing households (GMFMC 2014, 2015).
+Since implementation of the permit moratorium, the fishery has seen a decline in active vessels harvesting several species of shrimp, which has likely affected many coastal communities along the Gulf coast.
+The reasons for this decline are numerous and include competition with shrimp imports, fuel prices, and shrimp prices, all of which have affected shrimp fishing households (GMFMC 2014, 2015).
 The major sectors that have been affected by this decline include: the harvesting sector, dealer/wholesaler sector, and processing sector.
 The following description focuses on all three sectors at the community level.